elias-pap/codeowners-comment-action/README.md

         uses: elias-pap/codeowners-comment-action@v0.0.1
 ```

+## Limitations

+Currently, up to 3000 changed files are supported.
+If a PR changes more than 3000 files, some files might not appear in the comment.

 ## Troubleshooting

 If you think the action is not working properly, you can enable [debug logging](https://github.blog/changelog/2022-05-24-github-actions-re-run-jobs-with-debug-logging/) to see extra debug logs in the job output.
 They begin with `[👷 codeowners-comment-action]`.